 Health History and Physical Exam

-A current LSCS Health History (completed by the student) and Physical Exam (completed by an approved Healthcare Provider) must be submitted prior to the deadline given at the start of the EMSP 1501 class.
+A current LSCS Health History (completed by the student) and Physical Exam (completed by an approved Healthcare Provider) must be submitted prior to the start of the EMSP 1501 class.

 Required American Heart Association CPR card

-A criminal background check through a college approved vendor is required prior to beginning clinical rotations.
-Information on how to obtain an approved background check will be provided during the mandatory orientation for EMSP 1160.
+A criminal background check through Castlebranch.com is required prior to course registration.
 Clinical facilities determine what constitutes an unacceptable background check.
-Clinical affiliates will not accept any Felony, Class A misdemeanor, or health care fraud item.
-Class B misdemeanors will be acceptable if they are more than 5 years old.
+Clinical affiliates will not accept any positive criminal history.
 The student is responsible for working with the background check company to clear up any reporting discrepancies.
 Students cannot begin or continue their studies until the background check process is satisfactorily completed.
-Students are responsible for completing the background application process, paying all fees and ensuring that a copy is submitted to the clinical coordinator.
+Students are responsible for completing the background application process and paying all fees.

 Applicants who wish to become certified or licensed with the Texas Department of State Health Services and/or the National Registry of EMTs need to be aware that any criminal history may also prevent them from such action.
 The Lone Star College-North Harris EMS Professions program is not able to, or responsible for, advising a student with criminal history on whether they are eligible for certification or licensure.
 All questions regarding eligibility should be directed to both the Texas Department of State Health Services and the National Registry of EMTs.